AleenaCodes/IEFTNotes2018/Notes/Part1Book.md

 Bundling is the practice of selling two or more distinctive goods for a single price.
 This is particularly attractive for information goods, since the marginal cost of adding an extra good to a bundle is negligible.

-Two distinct economic effects are observed with This
+Two distinct economic effects are observed with this

 - Reduced dispersion of willingness to pay
   - Essentially makes the demand curve flatter